abouchereau2/FreeJira/README.md

 ---

 ## Overview
- - Free Jira is backlog management site where users can track and visualize Epics.
+ - Free Jira is backlog management app where users can track and visualize Epics.
  - An Epic can contains Bugs, Tasks and other Epics.
 It can be in differet states: "confirmed", "work in progress" or "pending validation".
- - Users can import a backlog (as a dictionnary) to populate database.
+ - Users can import a backlog (formatted as a dictionary) to populate database.
 The app is deployed with a test database.
  - The app is built with Django and bootstrap.
 I choose Django because it is one of the top web development framework and has a big and supportive community.
 It is also fast, simple and reliable.
  - The UX design is very simple since I attached more importance on backend development than frontend for this exercise.